-To the south of the trash compactor area is parking for the secondary cargo area.
-West of this parking area is the Terminal 1 gate and ramp areas and building.
+West of the trash compactor area is the Terminal 1 gate and ramp areas and building.
 Fueling, maintenance, de-icing, lavatory servicing, washing, and loading/unloading of passenger aircraft occur at the main terminal ramp.
 Approximately 350,000 gallons of jet fuel is brought to the Terminals 1 and 2 ramp area daily by the mobile refueling tankers and loaded by positive lock hose into the aircraft.
 There is also a 250-gallon diesel AST located on the roof of the terminal building.
 Aircraft maintenance equipment, vehicles, deicing fluids, hazardous waste accumulation areas, trash dumpsters, parts, and flammable materials storage lockers containing mainly oils and lubricants are stored under overhangs and around jet ways and gates in this area.
 One 3,000-gallon grease receptacle, plus several grease traps and smaller grease containers, are located next to the Terminal building to trap and/or collect grease from the airport restaurants.
 The receptacles and traps are linked to the sanitary sewer and are serviced regularly.
 The wastewater and grease from cleaning of the units are transported off site for processing and disposal to the sanitary sewer or to a landfill.

-Drainage Basin 8 also encompasses parts of the runway, taxiway, vehicle service road, a generator and 425-gallon gasoline AST to the north of the vehicle service road on the north side of the runway and southwest of the ARFF facility.
-This drainage basin also includes the Terminal 1 short-term parking lot.
+Drainage Basin 8 also encompasses parts of the runway, taxiway, vehicle service road, a generator and 425 gallon gasoline AST to the north of the vehicle service road on the north side of the runway and southwest of the ARFF facility.
+This drainage basin is currently under construction to build the proposed new Terminal 1 building and the Terminal 1 parking plaza.